Daily Bots makes it easy to build function calling (also known as ‘tool calling’) into your app.

 Adding it to your bot

 Daily Bots manages most of this for you.
-You’ll need to do two things.
+You’ll need to do a few things:

-First, define the function(s) you want the bot to be able to call.
-The specific format of this object will vary depending on which LLM you’re using, but here are examples of a get_weather function for Anthropic, OpenAI, and Llama 3.1:
+First, make a file in the app folder called rtvi.config.ts.
+Define the function(s) you want the bot to be able to call.
+The specific format of this object will vary depending on which LLM you’re using, but here are examples of a get_weather function for Anthropic, OpenAI, Gemini, Grok and Llama 3.1:

 rtvi.config.ts